jpdas18/Applied-Machine-Learning/Feb5.md

 ### The second layer is a Dense layer with 128 neurons and a relu function in the activation argument.
 The relu function ensures that the output of a neuron is greater than or equal to zero, so that negative outputs don't skew results.
 The last layer is a Dense layer with ten neurons and a softmax function in the activaton argument.
 There are ten neurons in the last layer because there are ten different types of clothing in the dataset; the job of each of these neurons is to calculate the probability that a piece of clothing is that particular type.
 The softmax function sets the neuron with the largest probability to 1 and the rest to 0, so the object is classified as one type of clothing.

 ### C. In the past example, we used the optimizer and loss function, while in this one we are using the function adam in the optimizer argument and sparse_categorical-crossentropy for the loss argument.
 How do the optimizer and loss functions operate to produce model parameters within the model.compile() function?
-### When you are classifying multiple categories, you need a categorical loss function...
+### The loss function determines the loss between the model's answer and the correct answer.
+The loss function informs optimizers, which update the model's weights and biases accordingly, thereby improving accuracy with each epoch.

 ### D. Using the mnist drawings dataset, answer the following questions:
 ### 1. What is the shape of the images training set (how many and the dimension of each)?
 ### There are 60,000 images in the training set, and the dimension of each image is 28 by 28 pixels.
-### 2. what is the length of the labels training set?
+### 2. What is the length of the labels training set?
 ### The length of the labels training set is 60,000; each label corresponds to an image.
 ### 3. What is the shape of the images test set?
 ### There are 10,000 images in the test set.
 The dimension of each images is 28 by 28 pixels.